keybittech/awayto/README.md

 - Use conventions that compliment functionality

-The Awayto platform adheres to these tenets in part by being scalable, lightweight, and secure.
+The Awayto platform adheres to these tenets in part by being scalable, lightweight, and informative in its formation.
 The goal is to be a central platform that uses a precise and opinionated toolset to unite web, mobile, and IoT technologies.
 Developers and businesses alike can enjoy the many tools offered by Awayto:

 - Rapidly deployable environment using enterprise level technologies